nuwave/lighthouse/docs/master/security/authorization.md

 # Authorization

+Not every user in your application may be allowed to see all data or do any action.
+You can control what they can do by enforcing authorization rules.

 ## Utilize the Viewer pattern

 A common pattern is to allow users to only access entries that belong to them.